Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 * region: AWS region containing compute resources

-* instance_types: Instance types that you want to support, for computer jobs within the cluster.
+* instance-types: Instance types that you want to support, for computer jobs within the cluster.
 For now, this is the AWS instance types supported by the cluster.

 * cost_savings: Specifies if the cluster uses cost savings mode.